sr229/katacoda-scenarios/lxd-playground/README.md

-# LXD Playground
+# LXD Guided Tutorial

-This is a playground intended for learning Linux Containers (LXC).
-A precursor of Docker and what Docker used to use before making its own runtime, named `containerd`.
+This is a guided tutorial intended for learning Linux Containers (LXC), a way to run multiple Linux environments without additional configuration.
+It is popularly known that Docker used it as an execution environment before moving to what we now know and love as `containerd`.

 ## What to expect